-The studies that have been conducted (albeit, mostly on animals) have shown that turmeric can successfully bring down cholesterol levels (LDL cholesterol and triglyceride levels).
-In the study, animals that were fed a high-fat diet showed improvement with their cholesterol after being given doses of turmeric.
-However, one study done in 2008 concluded that, after administering turmeric to (human) patients with high cholesterol, those patients experienced lower total cholesterol levels across the board.
+The studies that have been conducted have shown that turmeric can successfully bring down cholesterol levels (LDL cholesterol and triglyceride levels).
+In the study, cholesterol level improvement was shown in subjects that were fed a high-fat diet after being given doses of turmeric.
+However, one study done in 2008 concluded that, after administering turmeric to patients with high cholesterol, those patients experienced lower total cholesterol levels across the board.

 In a 2016 review, eight clinical trials were analyzed and it was found that taking 1,000 milligrams of curcumin every day for eight to twelve weeks helps with pain and lower inflammation due to arthritis.
 The doses taken may possibly be as strong as taking NSAIDs, so turmeric may be a natural, healthier alternative.
 In 2018, a study showed that curcumin did decrease joint inflammation in rats by blocking a signaling process called the mTOR pathway.

 Although many of the studies are specific to patients who have recently undergone heart surgery, researchers have found that by taking turmeric as a supplement (before and after the surgery), there was a decrease in myocardial infarction by 56 percent compared to a group that took a placebo bill.

 There is one study that shows curcumin can mitigate the risk of developing clogged arteries.
 Though the test involved mice, the results were promising nonetheless.
 Mice who were given curcumin in their diet had a 26 percent reduction in fatty deposits in their arteries compared to the mice who weren’t given curcumin.